What is x402r

 - PaymentOperator - Cannot pause or upgrade

-- EscrowPeriod - Cannot modify escrow period
+- EscrowPeriod - Cannot change escrow period

 - Freeze - Cannot change freeze rules after deployment